gititinyoursoul/supercoapp-data-analysis-public/README.md

 # SupercoApp Data Analysis
 Supercoop Friedenau is a FoodCoop based on the New York model.
-Member-owned and self-organized their goal is to provide quality food to their members, with an emphasis on organic and regional products.
+Member-owned and self-organized, their goal is to provide food to their members, with an emphasis on organic and regional products.
 This repository showcases the data analysis of the SupercoApp and contains only a sample of the original data.

 # Functionalities